TCU Horned Frogs: Tennis

 The TCU Tennis teams play their home matches at the Bayard H. Friedman Tennis Center, rated the #1 facility in the nation by Tennis Magazine.

 Men's tennis

 The TCU Men's Tennis team was coached by Dave Borelli.
 Before he became coach of the men's team, Borelli coached the TCU Women's Tennis team four years before.
 They are the 2005–2006 Mountain West Conference Tournament Champions.

-Currently, the horned frogs are coached by David Roditi.
-TCU men's tennis is currently ranked #3 in the country.
+Currently, the Horned Grogs are coached by David Roditi, who led the program to its first national championship in 2024, beating Texas 4–3 in the championship match.

 Women's tennis

 The TCU Women's Tennis team was coached by Jefferson Hammond.
 They are the 2005–2006 Mountain West Conference regular season and tournament champions.
 Lee Walker is the current head coach of TCU Women's tennis who are ranked #22 for this upcoming season.

 Notable non-varsity sports

 Rugby

 The Texas Christian University Rugby Football Club plays in Division 1 of college rugby in the Southwest conference against other in-state rivals.
 TCU rugby plays its home games at the TCU Rugby Pitch, located at 3400 W. Berry St. TCU rugby has been led since 2008 by head coach Ben Cole, a USA Rugby certified coach.